Double Tongue (Frog Eye) Piercings – Everything You Need To Know

 However, if getting pierced twice at once is too much for you, you can get one side done at a time.
 Just make sure your piercer is aware that you only want to get one side done.

-If you opt to get each side done at different times, understand that means you will have to deal with the swelling and pain of a healing tongue piercing two times, and you will have to wait until the first piercing is completely healed before going in for the second one.
+If you opt to get each side done at different times, understand that means you will have to deal with the swelling and pain of a healing tongue piercing twice, and you will have to wait until the first piercing is completely healed before going in for the second one.
 That will be about 2 months.

 Double Tongue Piercing Pain - How Much Does It Hurt?

 Okay, let’s talk about the pain.
 This is what everyone wants to know when they get a new piercing, how much is it going to hurt?
 Of course you’re aware that piercings hurt, but each area of the body feels different to get pierced, and every person experiences pain differently.

 Tongue piercings, in general, tend to hurt much less than most people expect them to.
 It’s not the initial pain that is so uncomfortable, as much as it is the swelling that follows.